doem97/openai-proxy/README.md

 Distribute API access to your team members while keep your api key protected, and control the usage for each team member.

-**WARNING!!!** Although not explicitly mentioned in [OpenAI term of usage](https://openai.com/policies/terms-of-use), using this proxy to share/distribute your remaining quota would be considered violation to OpenAI rules.
+**WARNING!!!** Although not explicitly mentioned in [OpenAI term of usage](https://openai.com/policies/terms-of-use), using this proxy to share/distribute your remaining quota to public would be considered violation to OpenAI rules, and will cause account limitation/ban.
 PLEASE DON'T TRY TO DO SO!!

 **PLEASE only use this system to control the api access within your team.**